life-exe/UnrealOpenAIPlugin/OpenAIDocs/Platform APIs/Images/Edit an image.md

     A fully qualified URL or base64-encoded data URL.

-- `model: optional string or "gpt-image-1.5" or "gpt-image-1" or "gpt-image-1-mini" or "chatgpt-image-latest"`
+- `model: optional string or "gpt-image-1.5" or "gpt-image-1" or "gpt-image-1-mini" or "chatgpt-image-latest" or null`

   The model to use for image editing.